Allied Powers (professional wrestling): Aftermath

-Smith, along with Hart Foundation stablemate and relative Jim Neidhart, would leave the WWF after the Montreal Screwjob in November 1997, and join WCW.
+Smith, along with The Hart Foundation stablemate and relative Jim Neidhart, would leave the WWF after the Montreal Screwjob in November 1997, and join WCW.
 On June 29, 1998, Smith and Neidhart lost to Luger and Sting in the only match in which the former tag team partners met.
 Smith returned to WWF in fall of 1999 and was released again in May 2000.

-Smith died of a heart attack on May 18, 2002 at 39 years old.
+Smith died of a heart attack on May 18, 2002, at 39 years old.